tesseract-ocr/tessdata_contrib/sat/README.md

 | `sat/scripts/05-test.sh` | Tests the trained model on evaluation inputs. |
 | `sat/scripts/06-scan-to-lstmf.py` | Converts scan inputs into LSTMF-ready training material. |
 | `sat/test-images/` | Holds sample images, including Wikisource-derived book materials used for training and testing. |

+## Training workflow

+The training workflow is split into small, reusable stages so contributors can inspect, modify, or rerun individual steps.

+1. Prepare the base model and training environment.
+2. Clean and render the corpus into image and ground-truth pairs.
+3. Generate `.lstmf` files.
+4. Train and package updated model outputs.
+5. Test the resulting model on sample images.

+## Corpus preparation

+The `corpus/` folder contains the text sources and utilities used to prepare training material.

+- `clean-corpus.py` helps clean mixed-script text before it is used for OCR training.
+- `render-corpus.py` creates PNG images and matching `gt.txt` files using fonts supplied by the user.
+- The current workflow uses Noto Sans Ol Chiki and Guru Gomke, both open-source fonts, for rendering training material.

+## Test material

+The `test-images/` folder contains books from Wikisource that were used during training and evaluation.
+These source materials helped ground the model against real printed examples rather than only synthetic samples.
+Additionally, Santali text were taken from three sources: Chapter 1 (Consent, Content Rights and Content Licensing) of [OpenSpeaks](https://en.wikiversity.org/wiki/OpenSpeaks/sat), originally authored by Subhashish Panigrahi and translated into Santali by R Ashwani Banjan Murmu, Fagu Baskey, and Joy Sagar Murmu, Santali Wikisource article on [Pandit Raghunath Murmu](https://w.wiki/D$AN) and the the [Community Language Documentation & Archiving Training](https://w.wiki/ReCS) (translated by Bodi Baski)—all in CC BY SA 4.0 License.

+Ramjit Tudu guided the selection and use of books from [Wikisource](https://wikisource.org/wiki/Category:%E1%B1%A5%E1%B1%9F%E1%B1%B1%E1%B1%9B%E1%B1%9F%E1%B1%B2%E1%B1%A4), which are in CC BY-SA 4.0 licenses, for this training effort.
+Prasanta Hembram tested interim models and also advised during the training process.
+Both Ramjit and Prasanta have trained Tesseract before.